-Foster Swift Business & Corporate Law News
+Foster Swift Business & Tax Law News

 This is the first installment of the three-part series discussing warranties and addresses implied warranties that could apply to your products whether you offer them or not.
 Part 2 addresses the impact of federal law on warranties you specifically offer your customers.
 Part 3 discusses what requirements must be met for you to label your warranty a “full” warranty.